Nikki Haley ends White House bid, clearing path for a Trump-Biden rematch | Politics

 The rematch between Trump, 77, and Biden, 81 - the first repeat U.S. presidential contest since 1956 - is one that few Americans want.
 Opinion polls show both Biden and Trump have low approval ratings among voters.
 The election promises to be deeply divisive in a country already riven by political polarization.
 Biden has cast Trump as an existential danger to democratic principles, while Trump has sought to re-litigate his false claims that he won in 2020.

-Haley, 52, drew support from deep-pocketed donors intent on stopping Trump from winning a third consecutive Republican presidential nomination, particularly after she notched a series of strong performances at debates that Trump opted to skip.
+Haley, 52, drew support from deep-pocketed donors intent on stopping Trump from winning a third consecutive Republican presidential nomination, particularly after she notched a series of strong performances at Republican debates that Trump skipped.
 She ultimately failed to pry loose enough conservative voters.

 But her stronger showing among moderate Republicans and independents highlighted how Trump's scorched-earth style of politics could make him vulnerable in the Nov.
 5 election against Biden.
 KEY ISSUES